LaRenaiocco/travel-web-app/README.md

 ![alt text](https://media.giphy.com/media/YMXyE98g8UaJ3roZfy/giphy.gif "Adventure Awaits profile page")

-#### Itinrary Pages
+#### Itinerary Pages
 Users are linked to their fellow travellers through the itinerary page.
-All users with the access code can join a trip together and here is the space to collaborate on the perfect adventure.
+All users with the access code can join a trip together and thus is the space to collaborate on the perfect adventure.
 Users can see their itinerary with all activities broken down by day and time for a trip.
 Undated activities will appear at the bottom of the itinerary.
 All activities will also appear on the trip map, and clicking a marker will quickly show the user what day their activity is planned for.
-This space also allows users to leave notes and ideas for eachother regarding the trip, see which friends are linked to this trip as well as print their itinerary.
+This space also allows users to leave notes and ideas for each other regarding the trip, see which friends are linked to this trip as well as print their itinerary.

 ![alt text](https://media.giphy.com/media/UokE1YPakB14XCYO0z/giphy.gif "Adventure Awaits itinerary page")